 In today’s digital world, it can be difficult to wade through the waters of constant change and information overload.
 Technology is a very powerful tool and using it to connect with your audience can take many forms.

-Integrating new technologies can streamline processes within your personal and professional life; in fact, you might not even realize it.
+Integrating new technologies can streamline processes within your personal and professional life.
+In fact, you might not even realize it.
 Technology allows us to communicate more effectively with one another and share information in ways we never would have thought possible — filling communication gaps and ensuring needs are met with greater ease.
 It can provide security for confidential information and improve internal and external relationships.

 Messaging and Social Collaboration Tools

 These technologies are popular, especially when they’re deployed along with old-school methods of communication like email and intranets.
 Messaging technologies tend to work well in situations where the need for a response may be more immediate or you want to give a coworker a quick update.
 If you know someone only checks their email a few times a day, messaging them may be a more efficient way to communicate.
-According to a recent PRSA study, 31 percent of respondents said they use a variety of messaging technologies.
-Some of the most popular messaging apps include Slack, Voxer, Instantbird and Google Apps.

 Online Project Management Systems

 Having a central hub for employees to communicate and keep track of their projects may be the best way for you to keep them engaged in their work and motivated to continue to do well.
-Some of the key benefits of many of the project management systems out there include tracking projects, collaborating with team members in real-time, document sharing and task delegation.
+Some of the key benefits of many of the project management systems out there include tracking projects, collaborating with team members in real-time, document sharing, and task delegation.
 Keep in mind that not every function will be necessary for your organization.
 Make sure you are evaluating your organization’s specific requirements and ensuring the systems you adopt help streamline projects and decision-making for those involved.